Guildflow/guildflow-marketing-website/COLLABORATE.md

 # COLLABORATE

-Thanks for you interest in improving the [Guildflow website](https://guildflow.com/).
+Thanks for your interest in improving the [Guildflow website](https://guildflow.com/).

 The following is a guide on how to build the site locally to test changes.